 The Kasumi Chef knife comes with 32 layers of stainless steel holding the VG10 core, giving it a layered hazy pattern.
 While the layers add to the aesthetic of the 240mm Kasumi Chef knife, it also strengthens the VG10 core.

 The Kasumi VG10 comes with a Rockwell of 59 to 60.
-The knife thickness is 2.2mm at the neck area and 2.1mm in the middle indicating that the knife has a distal taper.
+The knife thickness is 2.2mm in the neck area and 2.1mm in the middle indicating that the knife has a distal taper.

 The weight of the knife is 238grams.